fioprotocol/fio-devhub/_docs/integration-guide/integrator-overview.md

 When you’ve successfully performed all the relevant test cases and you feel comfortable that your integration meets requirements, contact FIO to initiate a review by the FIO product team.
 Final FIO acceptance testing should occur against FIO Mainnet.

-## Join the FIO community!

-FIO Protocol is only as strong as its community of developers, integrators, and users.
-We therefore ask that that integation partners [participate in FIO governance by voting your user's tokens]({{site.baseurl}}/docs/integration-guide/token-governance).